 Even though the necessity to enhance transparency and openness has been recognized also at EU level, the EC still denies any further improvements regarding lobby regulation defending its voluntary system of lobby registration, that is the promotion of the concept of self-regulation.
 Therefore, my research is aimed at examination and reflection of self-regulation as an instrument of lobby regulation applied by the EC.

-The evolution of the concept will be studied through analysing and comparing relevant EC documents and activities in relation to IGs and positions of representatives of IGs towards this issue.
+The evolution of the concept will be studied through analysing and comparing relevant EC documents and activities in relation to IGs and the position of their representatives towards this issue.
 The research will be based on arguments of deliberative democracy theory and concepts of transparency and accountability that provide theoretical justifications for regulating lobbyists.
-Consequently, the main discussion which is to be examined is between voluntary self-regulation concept and mandatory regulation per se.
-The assumption being tested is that self-regulation falls short to ensure transparency and accountability in the EU system due to its voluntary nature.
+Consequently, the main discussion which is to be examined is between voluntary self-regulation concept and mandatory regulation, per se.
+The assumption being tested is that self-regulation falls short of ensuring transparency and accountability in the EU system due to its voluntary nature.

+Overall: good academic register, though some expressions could be clearer and less wordy.

 3. Jitka